CANGS 2025

 Workshop topics of interest include but are not limited to:

 The meeting is by invitation only.
 If you would like to inquire about the possibility of being invited, please contact the workshop chairs as soon as possible, but no later than November 30, 2024.
-Following the workshop, speakers will be invited to submit extended abstracts for publication in the Springer LNBI post-proceedings volume devoted to ICCABS 2025 and/or full length articles to a special issue of the Journal of Computational Biology.
+Following the workshop, speakers will be invited to submit extended abstracts for publication in the Springer LNBI (pending approval) post-proceedings volume devoted to ICCABS 2025 and/or full length articles to a special issue of the Journal of Computational Biology.